Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế15/07/2024

 China, India, Russia… and many other economies in BRICS are joining hands to challenge the dominance of the USD.
-Should the latest counterattack by members of the group of emerging economies make the US worried?
+Does the latest counterattack by members of the group of emerging economies make the US worried?

 Chiến dịch phi USD hóa: BRICS chuyển kế hoạch B, ‘ngai vàng’ của đồng bạc xanh bị đe dọa?

-De-dollarization campaign: BRICS moves to plan B, the greenback's 'throne' is threatened?
+De-dollarization campaign: BRICS moves to plan B, is the greenback's 'throne' threatened?
 (Source: The Globaleconomics)

-The de-dollarization trend continues to gain traction, despite many analysts saying the “threat” is overblown as India and Russia officially announced a new partnership that will see their respective payment systems – India’s RuPay and Russia’s MIR – integrated to enable seamless cross-border transactions without the need for the US dollar.
+The de-dollarization trend continues to gain traction, despite many analysts saying the “threat” is overblown, as India and Russia officially announced a new partnership that will see their respective payment systems – India’s RuPay and Russia’s MIR – integrated to enable seamless cross-border transactions without the need for the US dollar.

 Russia, India join hands to "de-dollarize"